 1001 Golden Rain Rd., Walnut Creek, California 94595

-Rossmoor, a Gated 55+ Community in Northern California, Boasts a Wide Variety of Home Styles, Wooded Grounds, Two Golf Courses, Five Clubhouses and More
+Rossmoor, a Gated 55+ Community in Northern California, Has a Wide Variety of Home Styles, Wooded Grounds, Two Golf Courses, Five Clubhouses and More

 The community spreads across 1,800 acres, land once owned by the Dollar family of early-20th century Dollar Steamship fame, and was conceived by Ross Cortese, one of the first people to see the potential of active adult developments.
 Rossmoor opened as Leisure World in 1964, but construction did not end until 1995, so the community has a settled, soothing quality.